 You can get a license from the Florida Fish and Wildlife Conservation Commission.

 6 Best Islamorada Fishing Charters

 Robbie’s Marina, located in the heart of Islamorada, provides the greatest Islamorada fishing you could want as a novice or an expert.
-The mere brilliance of the dock guides is enough to make anglers of all skill levels thrilled.
 The Islamorada fishing guides at Robbie’s have more than 250 years of combined experience effectively fishing the seas surrounding the Keys, and they are ready and happy to show you what world-class fishing is all about.

-Want to go on a once-in-a-lifetime family outing with your children?
-There are also fishing guides for that kind of activity.
+Thinking of the best things to do with kids?
+There are also other activities aside from the infamous tarpon feeding experience.
 Robbie’s has you covered, whether your hobby is backcountry fishing, flats fishing, amazing barrier reef, or offshore fishing.
 They can organize a split charter for you if you are interested in game fishing offshore.
 After a successful day of fishing in the Keys, the captain will clean your catch and prepare it for lunch or dinner at the infamous Hungry Tarpon restaurant!

 Bud N' Mary's Marina